 Figure 12 shows the daily mean of the noise injection temperature for both channels.
 This calibration parameter is used in the NIR processing of the measurements.
 As seen previously in section 3.1, the main part of the measurements are processed in NIR mode.
-Moreover the first part of the monitoring of the calibration parameters is performed using products generated during the reprocessing os processing baseline 2.15, the second part using NRT products from the day of the IPF update on the ground station.
+Moreover the first part of the monitoring of the calibration parameters is performed using products generated during the reprocessing os processing baseline 2.15, the second part using NRT calibration products from the day of the IPF update on the ground station.

 From the two panels of Figure 12, one can see that the noise injection parameter has a different behaviour for each channel.
 For the 23.8GHz channel, the noise injection temperature has decreased of 0.5K during the first 2 cycles, after what there has been no significant change of behaviour until cycle 13.
 During this cycle, the noise injection temperature seems to start a slow decrease.
-For the channel 36.5GHz, one can see that the diode is not stabilized: the injection temperature has increased from cycle 1 to 5 followed by a stabilization period from beginning of June (cycle 5) to mid-July (end of cycle 6) when the noise injection temperature for the 36.5GHz channel starts to decrease, then increase since cycle 14.
+For the channel 36.5GHz, one can see that the injection temperature is not stable: it increased from cycle 1 to 5 followed by a stabilization period from beginning of June (cycle 5) to mid-July (end of cycle 6) when it starts to decrease, then increase since cycle 14 until cycle 19.A decrease starts then and is still on-going.
 The monitoring will be pursued and data checked for any impact.